 - Highlights Of Bali Full-Day Tour

 The moment you touch down at Ngurah Rai International Airport and go right out through immigration, not only does Bali welcome you, so do the scams!
-Anything from trickster money changers to non-meter taxi rides and peculiarly too-friendly people, you better always keep your radar on and ensure that you and your money are not so easily parted.
+With anything from trickster money changers to non-meter taxi rides and peculiarly too-friendly people, you better always keep your radar on and ensure that you and your money are not so easily parted.

-Getting out from the airport particularly requires you to get a taxi, but if you want to avoid the monopoly in place there, you can grab your backpack, go the length and walk out of the airport to fetch the meter taxis roaming the public roads (who aren’t allowed to pick up passengers inside).
-For this inconvenience, expect to save up to IDR 20,000-50,000 depending on your destination.3Stay, sleep, snack0
+Getting out from the airport particularly requires you to get a taxi, but if you want to avoid the monopoly in place there, you can grab your backpack, go the length and walk out of the airport to fetch the meter taxis roaming the public roads (who aren’t allowed to pick up passengers inside the airport).
+Read More...

-And if you want to enjoy your own sunset chill-out, the beaches are free… and so is the strip in front of that popular and sophisticated (expensive) beach bar or club.
-Beats from the DJ are audible enough from where you’re sitting and you’ve got your own beer with you anyway.
+And if you want to enjoy your own sunset chill-out, most parts of the beaches are free… and so is the strip in front of that popular and sophisticated (expensive) beach bar or club.
+Beats spun from the DJ booths are audible enough from where you’re sitting and you’ve got your own beer with you anyway.
 Read More...

 Annual festivals put on a public parade for all to enjoy, such as the Bali Arts Festival and the Bali Kites Festival.
-And if you want to experience Bali’s most unique celebrations, enjoy the ogoh-ogoh parade of papier-mâché ogres during the eve of Nyepi or the Saka New Year.
-You won’t be able to do anything or go anywhere the next day though!0
+Among Bali’s most unique celebrations are the ogoh-ogoh parades of papier-mâché ogres during the eve of Nyepi or the Saka New Year.
+You won’t be able to do anything or go anywhere the next day, though!
+Read More...

-Cheap knock-off items sold by peddlers at the beach can be tempting, especially if that Oakley or Rolex is offered at a price that is too good to be true.
-Because it obviously is!
-Better avoid.
-Bali’s wealth of art markets are a good starting point but it is always a hit-and-miss, and all goes down to how well-honed your bargaining skills are.
-They offer the most unique shopping experience, where you can discover a treasure trove of artworks and handicrafts by talented local craftsmen, all at bargain prices.
+Cheap knock-off items sold by peddlers at the beach can be tempting, especially if that Oakley or Rolex is offered at a price that’s too good to be true.
+It usually is, so it’s better to just avoid altogether.
+Bali’s wealth of art markets are a good starting point but it’s always hit-and-miss.
+All goes down to how well-honed your bargaining skills are.
+It can be a unique shopping experience where you discover a treasure trove of artworks and handicrafts by talented local craftsmen – all at bargain prices.